 The department will be working to a multi-year funding allocation decided in the most recent spending review.
 Government spending is allocated in a budgetary process that can seem baffling to newcomers to government.
 For instance, the budgets of Whitehall departments can differ greatly - not just in terms of size, but in how they are spent and how quickly changes can be made.
 Unless a new government introduces an early change to departments' funding settlements that sees an increase in the budget, doing new things will usually mean doing less of something else.

-There are several key issues, covered in this short guide, that every new secretary of state coming into a department needs to understand, and key questions to ask officials.
+As such there are several key issues, covered in this short paper, that every new secretary of state coming into a department needs to understand, and key questions they will need to ask of their officials.